denis-migdal/LISS/README.md

 The component directory must at least include either an `index.js` or an `index.html` file.
 An optionnal `index.css` file can also be provided.

+⚠ In order to suppress 404 errors in the console, auto-mode requires to put the file `$LISS/sw.js` in the same directory than your webpage.

 ### LISS auto-mode with an HTML file

 Defining a component with only an HTML file is very easy with LISS: simply create a `$COMPONENTS_DIR/$name/index.html` file with the component's HTML content: